nlp-unibo/multimodal-am/multimodal-dataset/GUIDELINES.md

     number of chunks into which the original audio file of the debate was divided.
 The alignment was performed with _aeneas_.
 For more details on the structure of _.json_ files, please visit the [aenas documentation](https://www.readbeyond.it/aeneas/docs/).
-  - [audio_clips](files/audio_clips): the folder is empty.
-After the clips have been generated, this folder will contain several sub-folders (one per debate), each of which will contain as many clips as there are text samples in the dataset for the specific debate.
   - [datasets](files/datasets): the folder contains several sub-folders (one per debate).
 Each sub-folder contains several _.csv_ files representing the intermediate results of the final dataset construction process.
 In addition, for each debate there is a _duplicates.txt_ file containing the duplicated sentences and the number of occurrences.
     In addition, there is a YesWeCan folder containing the contents of the original dataset ([USElecDeb60to16](https://github.com/ElecDeb60To16/Dataset)).
-  - [debates_audio_recordings](files/debates_audio_recordings): folder is empty and will be populated with several sub-folders (one per debate).
-Each subfolder will contain:
-    - a _splits_ subfolder containing the new audio files after splitting into chunks
-    - a version of the audio file __trim.wav_ corresponding to the trimmed version of the original
-    - audio file, and the original audio file
   - [MM-USElecDeb60to16](files/MM-USElecDeb60to16): is the official dataset folder.
-It currently contains the _.csv_ file corresponding to the new dataset and an empty `audio_clips` folder that will be populated after downloading and processing the audio files with the files in the `files/audio_clips` folder.
+It currently contains the _.csv_ file corresponding to the new dataset and a `audio_clips` folder that will be created/populated after downloading and processing the audio files with the files in the `files/audio_clips` folder.
   - [transcripts](files/transcripts): the folder contains several sub-folders (one per debate).
 Each sub-folder contains:
     - the original transcript